Accurian/wuwa-team-manager/README.md

 ## Account Features
 - Create an account to use the cloud sync feature which allows you to sync up to **10 custom `.png` icons** (≤50KB per icon)
+- I recommend keeping a backup of your .json just in case!

 ## Deployment